List of Led Zeppelin songs written or inspired by others: "Stairway to Heaven"

 Zeppelin opened for Spirit in an early American tour, and even covered Spirit songs in early shows, leaving little doubt that Led Zeppelin had heard the Spirit song "Taurus" before "Stairway to Heaven" was written.
 In the liner notes to the 1996 reissue of Spirit's debut album, songwriter Randy California writes:

 People always ask me why "Stairway to Heaven" sounds exactly like "Taurus", which was released two years earlier.
 I know Led Zeppelin also played "Fresh Garbage" in their live set.
 They opened up for us on their first American tour.

 After a copyright infringement suit and subsequent appeals, the United States Court of Appeals for the Ninth Circuit ruled in favour of Led Zeppelin on 9 March 2020.
 It upheld the previous jury verdict finding the song did not infringe on "Taurus".
 The ruling was appealed to the Supreme Court of the United States, who decided not to hear the case and let the Appeals Court decision stand.
 The Supreme Court's decision precludes further appeals, thus ending the copyright dispute.

+Musicologist Lawrence Ferrara has also pointed out the similarity to the folk song "To Catch a Shad", especially the arrangement by the Modern Folk Quartet on their 1963 self-titled album.
+This arrangement shares more elements in common with Stairway to Heaven, such as the ascending melody on top of the descending bassline.